wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 0.4 =
+- Added: Now you can search the history
+- Added: Choose if you wan't to load/show more than just 5 rows from the history

 = 0.3.11 =
 - Fixed: titles are now escaped